I haven’t thought about you this deeply in a very long time. There’s a few things I need to say to you.

 The most positive thing I have achieved is our wonderful children.
 A daughter joined us not long ago.
 A girl who is wonderful, feisty, funny, loving, beautiful inside and out.
 I need your help now.
 We need to unite.
 These two amazing people that came from this body we possess.
 Our body nourished them both, is their safe space.
 They value it so much, I value it more because of the way they view it.

 Let work together to raise these fabulous children and heal ourselves together, as one.
 I owe it to you to be the good you once were.

 I will work to heal us.
 I will find time to nurture us, we can do this.

 I would like to achieve our goals we once had.
 Education was your dream.
 Not mine.
 I feel that we can do it together now.
 I really want to do it for you.
 Give you that achievement that was stolen from us.

 Our wounds can heal properly now.

 Welcome home, dear girl.

-Come and be a real woman with me now.
-I can Mother you too and I can guide you.
-You’re job is to remind me how to have the hope and dreams for ourself.
+Come and be a woman now.
+I can Mother you.
+I can guide you.
+You’re job is to remind me how to have the hope and dreams for ourselves.
 You need to kick me into line when I get distracted.

 I’ve missed you terribly.
 I’m glad you survived.